cryzereye/keebot/README.md

 All features above will have future additions.
 Here's our list as of now:

-1. Automated buy/sell/trade bumps
-2. Streamlined vouch edits and deletes detection: subject to mod/admin double check
+1. Streamlined vouch edits and deletes detection: subject to mod/admin double check
-3. Automated vouch verification against actual buy/sell/trade listings
+2. Automated vouch verification against actual buy/sell/trade listings
-4. Help assistance scoring system
+3. Help assistance scoring system
-5. Service provider registry and search
+4. Service provider registry and search

 For the technical side: